Fatoumii/Weather-App/README.md

 # Weather App

-A responsive project where you're able to view all students, add a student, delete a student and progress them using React and CSS, with data being requested from Open Weather Map.
+A simple responsive weather project where users can retrieve live weather conditions by entering location details.
+Using React and CSS, with data being requested from Open Weather Map.

 ## Getting Started